A Brief Introduction

 There have always been some problems with this hypothesis.
 Acosta assumed that people walked to the New World because the peoples residing there during his time did not have the mariner’s compass, something he thought was essential for sea travel.
 Subsequent researchers focused on a land route.
 There is not a firm consensus on when the ice-free corridor was open and suitable for humans to travel through it.
 In addition the distribution of Clovis stone tools does not seem to fit the model, larger numbers are found in the American southeast than in the northern Plains.

 Some researchers have long held doubts about this hypothesis.
-In 1975 a site was discovered in Southern Chile, Monte Verde, which was subsequently reliably dated to 16,800 years ago.
+In 1975 a site was discovered in Southern Chile, Monte Verde, which was subsequently reliably dated to a generally accepted 14,500 years ago with occupation perhaps as early as 16,800 years ago.
 The people that had lived there had architecture and detailed knowledge of their surrounding environment more than 1,000 years before people were thought to have arrived in North America.
 Other finds at sites such as Meadowcroft Rockshelter (Pennsylvania), Cactus Hill (Virginia) and, more recently, Paisley Cave (Oregon) cast further doubts on the old paradigm.
 The evidence for humans at these sites dates between 17,000 and 14,300 years ago!

 Currently paleoindian archaeology is in what is scientifically known as a “paradigm shift” or a change in our basic assumptions.
 Evidence found to date suggests that the old hypothesis is no longer any good but no general consensus has yet arisen on a new one.
 Archaeologists are looking for new data that could confirm one or a combination of hypotheses that are being proposed.
 One important possibility is that early peoples could have come by boat down one or both sea coasts.
 We know that people reached Australia by boat nearly 50,000 years ago and were sailing in the Pacific off of Japan by 30,000 years ago.